Find out more about the stories that were featured in the 2014 National Memorial Day Concert.

 In these segments of the show, we’ll feature a story about a critically wounded veteran suffering from severe physical injuries and the grave invisible wounds of war.
 We’ll also focus on the story of a mother coping with grief after the death of her son, the first to die in Afghanistan.
 His service inspired her to become actively involved with Gold Star Mothers.
 Now she is helping other mothers with their loss, grief and healing as they move forward with their lives.

-The 70th anniversary of the D-Day invasion also will be commemorated in 2014.
+The 70th anniversary of the D-Day invasion also was commemorated in 2014.
 World War II veterans who participated in the invasion, a seminal moment that turned the tides of war in favor of the Allies, will be honored and featured in this tribute to the sacrifices of our nation’s Greatest Generation.

 Help is available support 24 hours a day, 7 days a week, 365 days a year for veterans in crisis and their families and friends.
 Qualified, caring Department of Veterans Affairs responders answer a confidential toll-free hotline at 1-800-273-8255 and Press 1.
 Confidential help is also available in a chat online, or by sending a text message to 838255.